-National Archives and Records Administration Charter of the National Industrial Security Program Policy Advisory Committee
+National Archives and Records Administration Charter of the National Industrial Security Program

 - Official Designation.
 The name of this advisory committee shall be the National Industrial Security Program Policy Advisory Committee (NISPPAC).

 - Objectives and Scope.
-The NISPPAC will advise the President, the Secretary of Defense, the Director of the Information Security Oversight Office (ISOO), and other executive branch officials on all matters concerning the policies of the National Industrial Security Program, (NISP), including recommended changes to those policies as reflected in the Order, its implementing directives, or the operating manual established under the Order.
+The NISPPAC advises its Chairman, the Director of the Information Security Oversight Office (ISOO), on matters concerning the policies of the National Industrial Security Program, (NISP), including recommended changes to those policies as reflected in the Order, its implementing directives, or the operating manual established under the Order.

 - Official(s) to Whom the Committee Reports.
-The NISPPAC shall report to the Director, Information Security Oversight Office, National Archives and Records Administration.
+The NISPPAC shall report to the Director of the Information Security Oversight Office, National Archives and Records Administration.
 The Director of ISOO appoints members of the NISPPAC.

 - Estimated Annual Operating Costs and Staff Years.
-The estimated annual operating costs of the NISPPAC are $350,000.00.
-Staff support provided by the Information Security Oversight Office is estimated to be 2.5 staff years.
+The estimated annual operating costs of the NISPPAC are $320,000.00.
+Staff support provided by the Information Security Oversight Office is estimated to be 2.2 staff years.

 - Estimated Number and Frequency of Meetings.
 The NISPPAC shall meet at the request of the Chairman, but at least twice during the calendar year.

 CFR 35.955).
-The memorandum directs "heads of executive departments and agencies not to make any new appointments or reappointments of federally registered lobbyists to advisory committees and other boards and commissions ... .”
+The memorandum directs "heads of executive departments and agencies not to make any new appointments or reappointments of federally registered lobbyists to advisory committees and other boards and commissions ..."